Add complete, 24/7 vet care

 One time Fuzzy consult

 While essential oils come in a variety of forms, they have also become staples in many American households.
 Some can pose serious harm to pets.
 For example, eucalyptus is great for koalas, but is eucalyptus safe for dogs or cats?
 No, not so much.
 Many essential oils are toxic to common pets like dogs, cats, birds, or guinea pigs.
-If you frequently use essential oils, either topically or with a diffuser, it’s crucial to limit your pet’s exposure.
+If someone frequently uses essential oils, either topically or with a diffuser, it’s crucial to limit pets' exposure.

 Essential oils are concentrated plant liquids.
 In recent years, they’ve become widely available at grocery stores as they’ve skyrocketed in popularity as part of human self-care and aromatherapy routines, or as additives in cleaning products.
 While these products are natural, that doesn’t automatically make them safe for our pets.

 If essential oils are used in a home that also has pets, there’s good news and bad news.
 The good news is that there are oils that are safe to use around pets.
 Generally speaking, applying oils topically should be reserved for humans.
 Oils like lavender, chamomile, frankincense, and ginger are all safe to diffuse.
 The scents could still be overpowering to a pets’ olfactory sense, especially for those with a history of respiratory issues.
 Remember, pets’ senses of smell are much more acute than our own, so what may seem like a drop of oil to a human may amount to an ocean for them.
 Always be sure to dilute essential oils with a carrier oil and consult a veterinarian before use.
 Also, individual pets may have additional allergies to essential oils or ingredients beyond what is safe for a species.